 Once upon a time, in the Kingdom of Bushelpeck, a land near the Wonderweird Forest, the townspeople are preparing for the Festival of Cukes.
 They gather their best bushels of cucumbers in hopes that King Willoughbye will select them to be included in his favorite dessert – Pickle-Chiffon Pie.

-The King summons the three Princes to meet at the enchanted Wonderweird forest.
+The King summons the three competing Princes to meet at the enchanted Wonderweird forest.
 He explains that whoever brings back the most wonderful thing will win the hand of the Princess.
-Along the way, each Prince encounters strange and interesting creatures.
-Musselbaum and Wellred are each sure that they have found the “Most Wonderful Thing,” while Bernard continues to search for his prize.
+With help from local villagers and her Ladies in Waiting, Sunnyskye schemes to thwart the King’s plan.
+Each Prince encounters strange and interesting creatures, with Musselbaum and Wellred each certain that they have found the “Most Wonderful Thing,” while Bernard continues to search for his prize.

 At the castle, Wellred and Musselbaum present their ‘wonderful things,’ to the King but Bernard has brought back nothing.
 He explains the incredible things he encountered, but also the reasons that stopped him from bringing them back to the King.
 In particular, he explains how he found a three-nosed Snozzle baking Pickle-Chiffon Pie, which he was certain was the most ‘wonderful thing.’
 But, he decided not to take the Snozzle because, as he tried to drag the Snozzle toward the castle, he saw several small Snozzle children who would be left behind.
 After considering his love for the Princess and the Snozzle’s love for her children, he released the Snozzle.

-After contemplation, The King announces that Bernard has won the contest because what he brought back from the forest isn’t “nothing” at all, but a tale of kindness, love and consideration for others, which is truly the “Most Wonderful Thing.”
+After further reflection and Sunnyskye’s convincing self advocacy, The King announces that the choice of whether and whom to marry will be left to his daughter.
+Sunnyskye announces that Bernard has won the contest because what he brought back from the forest isn’t “nothing” at all, but a tale of kindness, love and consideration for others, which is truly the “Most Wonderful Thing.”

 Click here to see a sample of the script from “Pickle-Chiffon Pie: The Musical.”
 If you are interested in receiving a perusal copy of the entire work, please fill out the form on the “Contact Us” page and we’ll be glad get you one.